mirandallydia/magicdadjokes/README.md

 - 👋 Hi, I’m @Magicdadjokes
-- 👀 I’m interested in game design
+- 👀 I’m interested in project management and narative design in Game Design
-- 🌱 Currently a Junior Game Design Major
+- 🌱 Currently a Senior Game Design Major
-  Bookarts and SqeArts Minor at MICA
+  Bookarts Minor at MICA
 - 📫 How to reach me @magicdadjokes Twitter and insta

 <!---